v-scornell/MD-100T00-Windows10/Instructions/Labs/0802-Configuring Firewall and Connection Security.md

 4. **Close** all open windows.

-**Results**: After completing this exercise, you should have created and tested outbound firewall rules.
+**Results**: After completing this exercise, you will have created and tested outbound firewall rules.

 ## Exercise 3: Creating Connection Security Rules ##